 Advisory Board

-Barbara Adams (on leave) is an associate professor in the Department of Writing at Ithaca College, a program she helped co-found in the 1970s.
+Barbara Adams is an associate professor in the Department of Writing at Ithaca College, a program she helped co-found in the 1970s.
 Her degrees are in English literature: a B.A. from the University of Southern California and an M.A. from Yale University.
 As a teacher, Barbara specializes in feature journalism, arts criticism, and food and travel writing.
 She developed and heads an extensive internship program to provide professional experience for IC writing students.
 As a writer, for more than four decades Barbara has been a theater critic, book reviewer, and arts journalist for Ithaca area publications.
 Her passions include theater and art, languages, gardening, and photography.
 She’s also a founding member of Ithaca City of Asylum and former advisory board chair.

 Bethany Dixon is a writer, baker, and musician.
 She works in Interlibrary Loan at Cornell’s Olin Library, and has a small patisserie business in Ithaca.
 She studied classical piano with Charis Dimaras, as well as English literature, at Ithaca College.
 Her current poetry project focuses on reclaiming female narratives from Ancient Greek texts and myths.
 Recent poems have been published in Connecticut River Review, North American Review, For Women Who Roar, and Tempered Runes.
 Bethany is passionate about ICOA’s mission of supporting and amplifying the voices of artists and writers who are under threat, and is glad to be a part of such a dynamic organization.